 Connecticut winters bring plenty of ice and snow, making sidewalks and parking lots treacherous for pedestrians, shoppers, and anyone else walking along these paths.
 Whose responsibility is it to clear these paths and make conditions less dangerous?
-The answer isn’t always simple, but if you’ve been injured on snow or ice, you deserve clarification on your options for compensation.
+The answer isn’t always simple, but if you’ve been injured after a slip and fall on snow or ice in Connecticut, you deserve clarification on your options for compensation.

-The slip and fall attorneys at D’Amico & Pettinicchi, LLC, have been representing injured clients in Connecticut for a combined 100+ years.
-We are happy to answer any questions you may have regarding your snow or ice slip and fall, because an informed decision means you can feel confident about your choice to move forward.
+The slip and fall attorneys at D’Amico & Pettinicchi, LLC, have been representing injured clients for a combined 100+ years.
+We are happy to answer any questions you may have regarding your snow or ice slip and fall because an informed decision means you can feel confident about your choice to move forward.

 • If the city or town owns the property next to the sidewalk where you fell (e.g., the police station or courthouse), then the government may be liable for your injuries